ChalmersGU-data-structure-courses/OpenDSA/RST/en/Binary/OrderedOperations.rst

 By coding up these rules we get an algorithm for computing the successor.
 The algorithm returns null if the item has no successor.

-Item successor(Item x):
+successor(x : Key) : Key
   return successor(root, x)

+successor(node : Node, x : Item) : Item
-Item successor(Node node, Item x): if node == null: return null if node.value < x:
+  if node = null
+    return null
+  if node.key < x
     return successor(node.right, x)
-  elif node.value == x:
+  else if node.key = x
     return successor(node.left, x)
-  else: £ here node.value > x
+  else // node.key > x
-    £ the successor is either in the left subtree,
+    // the successor is either in the left subtree,
-    £ or else it's this node
+    // or else it's this node
-    Node succ = successor(node.left, x)
+    succ : Node = successor(node.left, x)
-    if succ == null: £ no successor in the left subtree return node
+    if succ = null // no successor in the left subtree return node
-    else: £ successor is in the left subtree return succ
+    else // successor is in the left subtree return succ

-<<demo>>